 Visions in the Nunnery will next take place this September 2020 and welcomes lead artists Hetain Patel, Nye Thompson and Benedict Drew, whose work will guide the themes and ideas for the exhibition's three programmes.

-We are delighted to announce the first lead artist for Visions 2020 as 2019 Jarman Award winner Hetain Patel.
-Bolton-born and London-based Patel is known for his beautifully shot films and resonating performances, which look to connect marginalised identities with the mainstream in an effort to destabilise notions of authenticity and promote personal freedom.
+Bolton-born and London-based Hetain Patel is the 2019 Jarman Award winner and known for his beautifully shot films and resonating performances, which look to connect marginalised identities with the mainstream in an effort to destabilise notions of authenticity and promote personal freedom.

-Visions 2020's second lead artist is technical innovator Nye Thompson.
-Thompson’s work is celebrated for its often weird and unsettling effect, as she pushes the boundaries of digital art by creating data-generating artist software systems to explore the often hidden impact of new technologies.
+Technical innovator Nye Thompson's work is celebrated for its often weird and unsettling effect, as she pushes the boundaries of digital art by creating data-generating artist software systems to explore the often hidden impact of new technologies.
 For Visions she will show a new work commissioned by The Lowry’s WEEK 53 Festival, /artefact, which virtually builds a colossal dividing wall on the un-walked territories of Mars.

-Though the Nunnery Gallery is currently closed due to the covid-19 crisis, our Visions 2020 open call remains open.
-We hope to deliver Visions as planned in late September; dates are subject to change but we will keep all entrants updated.
+Though the Nunnery Gallery is currently closed due to the covid-19 crisis, we hope to deliver Visions as planned in late September; dates are subject to change but we will keep all entrants updated.
 At a time when keeping art and culture alive is more important than ever, we believe in the significance of celebrating and showing artwork from across the world.
-Should it be necessary to cancel the show, all entrants would be reimbursed their entrance fee.
-Please email email@example.com for more information.

 About Visions in the Nunnery